dcsouthwick/iobmk/README.md

   <img src="doc/images/HEP-Benchmark-Suite.png" width="484" height="490" />
 </div>

-A configurable sequence of benchmarks may be launched by the HEP Benchmark Suite.
+A configurable sequence of benchmarks may be launched by the IO Benchmark Suite.

 Benchmark results are aggregated into a single JSON document, together with the hardware metadata (CPU model, host name, Data Centre name, kernel version, etc.)